 Field of Light Sunrise Tour

-Internationally acclaimed artist Bruce Munro’s Field of Light, inspired by a trip to Uluru 24 years ago, is installed in a remote desert area within sight of majestic Uluru.
-It is the largest Field of Light installation to date, with Munro and his team installing more than 50,000 slender stems crowned with radiant frosted-glass spheres.
+Internationally acclaimed artist Bruce Munro’s Field of Light, inspired by a trip to Uluru 25 years ago, is installed in a remote desert area within sight of majestic Uluru.
+It is the largest Field of Light installation to date, with Munro and his team installing more than 50,000 slender stems crowned with radiant frosted glass spheres.

 Experience the Field of Light

-Rise early to travel the short distance to a desert location overlooking Uluru.
-Your Driver Guide will provide insights and background to the art installation.
+Rise early before sunrise to travel the short distance to a desert location overlooking Uluru.
+Your Driver Guide will provide insights and background into this emotive and unique desert art installation.

 Sunrise over the Red Centre